-The Group recognizes revenue on sale of properties in accordance with IFRS 15 "Revenue from contracts with Customers".
-The Group recognises revenue on sale of properties both at point in time or over time depending on the terms of contracts with its customer.
+The Group recognizes revenue on sale of properties in accordance with IFRS 15 "Revenue from Contracts with Customers".
+The Group recognises revenue on sale of properties either at point in time or over time depending on the terms of contracts with its customer and the relevant laws and regulations of the jurisdiction in which it has entered into the contract with its customers.
 Revenue recognition on sale of properties was considered a key audit matter due to following key elements of judgement and estimation involved that warrant additional audit focus:

-- the analysis of whether the contracts comprise one or more performance obligations; - determining whether the performance obligations are satisfied over time or at a point in time; - estimation of total costs required to meet performance obligations under the contracts with customers; and - evaluating the probability that the Group will collect the entitled consideration under the contracts with customers.
+- the analysis of whether the contracts comprise one or more performance obligations; - determining whether the performance obligations are satisfied over time or at a point in time; - estimation of total costs required to meet performance obligations under the contracts with customers and for performance obligations satisfied over time, recognize proportionate revenue to the extent of satisfaction of performance obligations; and - evaluating the probability that the Group will collect the entitled consideration under the contracts with customers.